 The Children’s Center supports the instruction, research, and service mission of the University of Hawai‘i.
 The Center is a site for students, faculty, and community members to observe best practices in early childhood education and to conduct research, with the express permission of parents.

-A maximum of 150 two to five-year-olds are enrolled either full or part-week each semester in one of nine classrooms.
+Approximately one hundred two to five-year-olds are enrolled either full or part-week each semester in one of six classrooms at The Big House.
+We also have partnered with the DOE SPED programs to create 2 satellite classrooms at nearby elementary schools (Kūhiō Elementary School and Noelani Elementary School).
 The Center operates whenever the University has classes or exams.

 Families are welcomed from all ethnic, racial, and national backgrounds.
 There is no discrimination against families or children based on background, race, color, creed, gender or disability.